 Matthias Goerne is one of the most internationally sought-after vocalists and a frequent guest at renowned festivals and concert halls.
 He has collaborated with leading orchestras all over the world.
 Conductors of the first rank as well as eminent pianists are among his musical partners.

-Since his opera début at the Salzburg Festival in 1997, Matthias Goerne has appeared on principal opera stages in the world, among others, at the Royal Opera House, Covent Garden; Teatro Real, Madrid; Paris National Opera; Vienna State Opera; and the Metropolitan Opera, New York.
-His carefully chosen roles range from Papageno and Wolfram right up to the title roles in Alban Bergʼs Wozzeck, Paul Hindemithʼs Mathis der Maler and Aribert Reimannʼs Lear.
+Matthias Goerne has appeared on the world’s principal opera stages, including the Royal Opera House, Covent Garden; Teatro Real in Madrid; Paris National Opera; Vienna State Opera; and the Metropolitan Opera in New York.
+His carefully chosen roles range from Wolfram, Amfortas, Kurwenal, Wotan and Orest to the title roles in Alban Berg’s Wozzeck, Béla Bartók’s Duke Bluebeard’s Castle, and Paul Hindemithʼs Mathis der Maler.

-Goerneʼs artistry has been documented on numerous CD recordings, many of which have received prestigious awards.
-He is currently recording a series of 11 CDs of selected Schubert songs (The Goerne/Schubert Edition) for Harmonia Mundi.
+Goerne’s artistry has been documented on numerous recordings, many of which have received prestigious awards, including four Grammy nominations, an ICMA award, and only recently the Diapason d’or arte.
+For harmonia mundi, he has recorded a series of selected Schubert on 11 CDs (The Goerne/Schubert Edition).